Old Võmmorski Chapel: Furnishing

-The furnishings inside the tsässon have perished.
+The furnishings inside the chapel have perished.
 A wooden slat has remained on the side wall that once supported the icon shelf on the back wall.
 No pictures have remained.
 According to the 1974 data from the Dr. Fr.
 R. Kreutzwald Memorial Museum, the furnishings in the icon room have perished and the room is referred to as the lumber room (Kupp 1974).